LizGoro90/db-tour/tutorials/welcome/01/README.md

 Please keep in mind that this tour uses a read-only database in a sandboxed environment so writing operations won't work.

-If you want to improve anything please do, and submit your pull-request.
+If you want to improve anything, please do and submit your pull request.
 Tour's code is [here](https://github.com/upper/db-tour).

 Have fun ✌️!